-The “managed” in managed file transfer refers to how the software can automate, simplify, and streamline your transfers.
+The "managed" in MFT file transfers refers to how the software can automate, simplify, and streamline your transfers.
 This data can be exchanged by MFT across your organization, private network, systems, web applications, trading partners, and cloud environments from a centralized point of administration.

-Unlike a simple FTP or SFTP solution, and more detail-rich than legacy PC tools or homegrown scripts, MFT solutions usually include the following features:
+Unlike a simple FTP or SFTP solution, and more detail-rich than legacy PC tools or homegrown scripts, MFT (managed file transfer) solutions usually include the following features:

 Enterprise-level security features, like the ability to set password policies and authenticate users with LDAP, AD, and other Identity and Access Management features, are part of a good MFT solution.
 You should also be able to easily block brute-force and DOS attacks, create SSL certificates and SSH/Open PGP keys, and retain compliance with strict in-house policies, laws, and regulations.
 In general, only authorized administrators should be able to configure these settings for the solution and its users.

 Users can schedule batch file transfers to run at future dates and times using MFT’s built-in scheduler (or your existing scheduler software, if you have one).
 Projects and workflows can also be automated and execute whenever a monitor detects new, modified, or deleted files in a targeted folder.
 With a managed file transfer solution, projects can also run concurrently.

-MFT often provides several file servers, including FTPS, SFTP, and AS2, for inbound customer, trading partner, and employee file transfers.
+MFT solutions often provide several file servers, including FTPS, SFTP, and AS2, for inbound customer, trading partner, and employee file transfers.
 These servers allow authenticated users to initiate a secure connection to your internal network and exchange sensitive files.
 An HTTPS server is also available for users who want to perform ad hoc file transfers through a web browser.

 Advanced auditing and reporting functionality in a managed file transfer solution like GoAnywhere MFT will help you stay compliant with regulations like PCI DSS, HIPAA, HITECH, and the GDPR.
 Comprehensive audit logs can be generated for all file transfer and administrator activity, and the resulting details can be scheduled to export as easy-to-read PDF reports on completed job details, PCI security settings, expiring keys and certificates, and many more summary topics.